 For hundreds of years, the wood-burning stove has been the source of heat and cooking for millions of homes.
 While more contemporary options have become commonplace, those who enjoy the crackling wood and pleasant smell of a wood-burning stove take pride in their mode of heat.
 Much like any other appliance, a wood-burning stove must be cared for to prolong its life and enhance its operation.

 The following tips and techniques are designed to enhance the efficiency and safety of the stove while simultaneously prolonging its lifespan.

 Tip #1 – Use the Best Firewood

 Not all wood is created equal.
 While the wood you use for an outdoor fire pit is one thing, you must be selective when choosing wood for your stove.
-The best firewood contains anywhere from 15 to 20 percent moisture, and is small enough to properly fit in your stove.
-TIP: Visit your local lumbar yard or home improvement store for some FREE, perfectly seasoned and sized wood.
+The best firewood contains anywhere from 15 to 20 per cent moisture and is small enough to properly fit in your stove.
+TIP: Visit your local lumber yard or home improvement store for some FREE, perfectly seasoned and sized wood.